xta0/xta0.me/_posts/2025-02-10-GenAI-Stable-Diffusion-Fine-Tune-3.md

 ## How ControlNet works

 ControlNet is a neural network architecture designed to enhance diffusion models through the incorporation of additional conditions.
 It employs one or more supplementary UNet models that work alongside the Stable Diffusion model.
-These UNet models process both input prompt and the image concurrently, with results being merged back in each step of the UNet up-stage.
+These UNet models process both the input prompt and the image concurrently, with results being merged back in at each step of the UNet up-stage.